ikawrakow/mnist/README.md

 * `beta` is a parameter that determines the relative importance of the Pearson correlation coefficient and the binary feature similarity described above.
 It should be left at its default value of 1.
 * `nthread` is the number of threads to use.
 If missing, `std::thread::hardware_concurrency()` is used.
 On systems with hyper-threading enabled or systems with a mix of performance and efficiency cores one may want to specify it explicitly to see if performance can be improved.

-Here are some examples of
+Here are some examples of run times and prediction error for different command line arguments
 | num_neighbors | n_add | thresh | speed | prediction time (ms) | prediction error (%) |
 | ---: | ---: | ---: | ---: | ---: | ---: |
 | 2 | 0 | 0.25 | 2 | 0.05 | 1.91 |